-During World War II the United States government detained over 100,000 people of Japanese descent in interment camps throughout the west coast of the United States.
-One particular camp located in Santa Fe, New Mexico was different.
-It housed Japanese men who were considered the worst of the worst by the United States government.
-Many of these men were journalists, teachers, ministers or businessmen and until today their story has never been told.
+- During World War II, the US government detained over 100,000 people of Japanese descent in internment camps at its west coast.
+One particular camp located in Santa Fe, New Mexico housed men who were considered the worst of the worst by the United States government.
+Many of these men were journalists, teachers, ministers, and businessmen whose stories have never been told – until today.

 - Neil Simon is the documentary filmmaker who tells the untold story of this camp through ‘Prisoners and Patriots: The Untold Story of Japanese Internment in Santa Fe.’

 On the show is Neil Simon who has interviewed Japanese prisoners locked up in a Santa Fe camp during World War II.
 As a Jewish American, Neil wondered what happened to other races who became prisoners during WWII.
 While in New Mexico, Neil learned about the plans of building a monument for the campsite.
 He then decided to do some research on it and track down people in their 80s and 90s before their stories were lost.